 Adjusting the Provision for Doubtful Debts

 At the end of the next accounting period, ABC Enterprises reassesses its doubtful debts and estimates that only $3,500 is required instead of the previous $5,000.
-The provision is reduced accordingly.
+Provisions must always be reviewed annually to reflect:

 Journal Entry (Reducing Provision for Doubtful Debts):